|When you first enter PubMed, you will be searching

-If you find a good article and want to what other similar articles
+If you find a good article and want to see what other similar articles

 exist, click on the link for “Related Articles”.

-To find the most recent article, click on the link labeled "Display Settings".
-Then select "Pub Date" (publication date) from the menu for "Sort by".
+To find the most recent article, click on the link labeled "Sort by".
+Then select "Publication Date".
 This will sort the articles with the most recent coming up first.

 Another option in PubMed that is helpful if you are searching for